Magic Eight-Ball, Is This a Proofread or a Copyedit?

 So what does “look this over” mean?
 One person means “Make sure I don’t get embarrassed by typos,” while another means “Check the flow and sense of this.”
 An everyday meaning is “Please fix glaring grammar and spelling flubs.”
 (Nearly everyone means, “Please heap praise on this.”)

 To tell what is being asked of you without even reading the piece, ask where in the publishing process this piece is.
-If this has already been through months of committee review and several layers of approvals—or even through several rounds of copyediting—proofreading level changes are in order, even if it hasn’t been formatted yet or it is a disaster of disorganization and muddled expression.
+If this has already been through months of committee review and several layers of approvals—or even through several rounds of copyediting—proofreading-level changes are in order, even if it hasn’t been formatted yet or it is a disaster of disorganization and muddled expression.
 Budget and schedule will suffer from doing anything more.
-(Costs from the editor’s time plus the compositor’s and designer’s time, not to mention the time for committee review!)
+(Costs in terms of the editor’s time plus the compositor’s and designer’s time, not to mention the time for committee review!)

 Are yours the only editor’s eyes to have ever set sight on this work?
 Ask “When do you need this?” and, most importantly, “How much more effort do you want to give this?”
-If the answers are “in an hour” even for 40,000 words and they are “so done with it,” you’ll spark either a temper tantrum or a full nervous breakdown by suggesting too many or any bigger changes.
+If the answers are “in an hour” even for 40,000 words and they are “so done with it,” you’ll spark either a temper tantrum or a full nervous breakdown by suggesting too many changes or any bigger changes.
 For this, triage: correct only the most noticeable errors and inconsistencies so that you can meet the deadline and inject a little peace and harmony in what was obviously a fraught process.
-Changes that affect pagination—cause content to reflow—or require new copyright permissions to be secured are to be particularly avoided.
+Changes that affect pagination—cause content to reflow—or require new copyright permissions to be secured (or legal/safety checks) are to be particularly avoided.
 (Though it would be poor practice to not point out material that could cause legal concerns—because of copyright infringement or libel, for example.
+That’s a professional responsibility at every stage.
 Such content may have to be deleted, regardless of repercussions to layout or schedule.)

 If there’s not even time to read the whole thing, don’t.
 Triage can be that dire.